-- A. Student registered nurse anesthetists in the UPMC Hamot School of Anesthesia/Gannon University participate in second shift, third shift, and 24-hour call assignments. - B. The SRNA is permitted to begin a second shift assignment after successful completion of Clinical Practicum I. - C. The SRNA is permitted to begin a third shift assignment and a call rotation after successful completion of Clinical Practicum I and II. - D. A designated call room is provided for the SRNA on 24-hour assignment. - E. Student registered nurse anesthetists receive time off compensation of an equivalent 24-hour period before or after an assigned call. - F. Student registered nurse anesthetists receive two complementary meal tickets when on 24-hour call.
+- A. Student registered nurse anesthetists in the UPMC Hamot School of Anesthesia/Gannon University participate in second shift, third shift, and 24-hour call assignments. - B. The SRNA is permitted to begin a second shift assignment after successful completion of Clinical Practicum I. - C. The SRNA is permitted to begin a third shift assignment and a call rotation after successful completion of Clinical Practicum I and II. - D. A designated call room is provided for the SRNA on 24-hour assignment. - E. Student registered nurse anesthetists receive time off compensation of an equivalent 24-hour period before or after an assigned call. - F. Student registered nurse anesthetists receive two complimentary meal tickets when on 24-hour call. - G. Student registered nurse anesthetists must be provided a 10-hour rest period between clinical assignments.